 McAlisterville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of McAlisterville has a very low overall level of education: only 7.00% of people over 25 hold a 4-year college degree or higher.
+The citizens of McAlisterville have a very low rate of college education: just 7.00% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call McAlisterville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McAlisterville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in McAlisterville include German, English, Pennsylvania German, Swiss, and Irish.